neftales/homelab/README.md

 # Homelab

-This is my homelab setup the object of this project is to provide some self-hosted services while I learn in process.
+This is my homelab setup the object of this project is to provide some self-hosted services while I learn in the process.

 ## Hardware